ACEs and trauma overview

 Growing up with adverse childhood experiences (ACEs) such as abuse, neglect, community violence, homelessness or growing up in a household where adults are experiencing mental health issues or harmful alcohol or drug use, can have a long-lasting effect on people's lives.

 We are working in partnership with a wide range of sectors and services to help reduce the incidence and impact of all types of childhood adversity, focusing on:

 - support for children, parents and families to prevent ACEs and trauma

 - mitigating ACEs for children and young people

 - raising wider awareness about ACEs and supporting action across communities

 We are also working to address the social and economic circumstances in which people live.
-Social inequalities, such as poverty or gender inequality, can influence the levels of childhood adversity and people's ability to overcome that experience.
+Social inequalities, such as poverty or gender inequality, can influence the levels of childhood adversity and trauma along with people's ability to overcome that experience.
 We know that Covid-19 is likely to have led to an increase in childhood adversity and trauma - and to an increase in these social inequalities as well.

 Individual experience of adversity and trauma